lazaros-23/open-data-hackathon/README.md

 ![Hackathon](./assets/open_data_hackathon_cover.png)

 **Django Dashboard** created by `DataMinds` for the needs of Open Data Hackathon.
-The application is an end-to-end product, utilizing machine learning technologies to forecast water consumptions in households.
+The application is an end-to-end product, utilizing machine learning technologies to forecast water consumptions in households and to give and overall view of the water and pipes managements across the country.

 # TEAM BEHIND IT
 The team behind this idea are 3 engineers with strong background in machine learning and AI